jamescherti/compile-angel.el/README.md

 These modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-The *compile-angel* author used to be an *auto-compile* user, but several of his .el files were not being compiled by *auto-compile*, which caused Emacs to become slow due to the lack of native compilation.
-The author experimented for an extended and the result of those hours of research and testing became a package called *compile-angel*.
+The author of *compile-angel* was previously a user of *auto-compile*, but encountered an issue where several `.el` files were not being compiled by *auto-compile*, leading to Emacs performance degradation due to the absence of native compilation.
+After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.

 **The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.**